Blackshear Bridge Applauds City for Prioritizing Affordable Housing

 “We want the City in the allocation process to make the bond funds available both to the big champion affordable housing providers and also for community engagement and neighborhood-based projects.
 Let’s start with a redo for social justice at Heritage Heights in our Blackshear-Prospect Hill Neighborhood.
 The city must meet standards for community engagement.”

 Heritage Heights is the City’s first affordable, single-family housing development built in the 1990’s on land between the Texas State Cemetery and Huston-Tillotson University.
 Residents were promised the right to ownership after 15 years for $1.
 Only one resident availed of the opportunity after residents were told there was no such program.
 When Texas Rural Legal Aid filed a lawsuit two years ago on behalf of that resident, she did achieve the promised home ownership.
 Others had already moved away.
 Many of the properties were sold under different arrangements.

-On October 11, Blackshear Bridge submitted to the City a Request for Information about the displacements starting last Spring 2018 of 4-5 families at Heritage Heights and about plans to renovate and build Accessory Dwelling Units (ADU’s) on some lots but has not as yet received a response to questions.
+On October 11, Blackshear Bridge worked with residents to submit to the City a Request for Information about the displacements starting last Spring 2018 of 4-5 families at Heritage Heights and about plans to renovate and build Accessory Dwelling Units (ADU’s) on some lots but has not as yet received a response to questions.